hoangduytran/blender-manual/manual/modeling/curves/editing/curve.rst

    :Menu:      :menuselection:`Curve --> Split`
    :Shortcut:  :kbd:`Y`

-The *Split* operator splits a selected segment of a curve from the rest of the curve.
+Splits a selected segment of a curve from the rest of the curve.
 This curve can then be moved or altered without affecting the other curve.
 If a single control point is selected the *Split* operator will create a new singular loose control point;
 leaving the previously selected control point attached to the rest of the curve.